uptonking/note4yaoo/lib-fwk-orm-sequelize-docs.md

 - Load balancing is not in our scope, but we do offer replication
   - You can define two database config in replication.read and replication.write options for Sequelize constructor config.
 You can define any number of read replicas (config accept array).
 All your read queries will be sent to read replicas by round robin scheduling technique.
 - ORM should never be in charge of populating read/write replicas, it should be managed by your db service provider.
 Have you used replicas before?
+# docs-v7

+-
+-
+-
+-

+## upgrade to v7 from v6

+- Main project renamed to `@sequelize/core` from `sequelize`.
+  - node v14+
+  - Blocking access to /lib
+- CLS Transactions are now enabled by default.
+  - Sequelize's CLS implementation has been migrated to use Node's built-in `AsyncLocalStorage`.

+- Data Types have been completely rewritten to be more TypeScript-friendly, and make them more powerful.

+- Instance methods cannot be used without primary key.

+- Removed string-based operators
+  - You need to use the Op object instead
 # docs-v6
 - A model is an abstraction that represents a table in your database.
   - In Sequelize, it is a class that extends Model.